 As it’s a mesh product it’s super breathable, which means that it’s going to keep your dog cool and comfortable on particularly hot days (this is something many other harnesses struggle with).
-It’s available in a wide range of different colors and patterns (we love the camouflage one), and it’s available in various sizes (from extra small through to extra large) too.
+It’s available in a wide range of different colors and patterns, and it’s available in various sizes (from extra small through to extra large) too.

 Car: Solvit Deluxe Car Safety Dog Harness